nexmo-se/video-express-react-app/README.md

-# Video API Multiparty SDK Sample App
+# Vonage Video Express Demo App

-This application shows how to build a multi-party video app with [Vonage Multiparty Toolkit](https://tokbox.com/developer/multiparty/) and [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).
+This application shows how to build a multi-party video app with [Vonage Video Express](https://tokbox.com/developer/multiparty/) and [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).
 It's a library that is built on top of the [Vonage Video API for Javascript](https://tokbox.com/developer/sdks/js/).
-The Multiparty Toolkit provides by default the following features:
+The Vonage Video Express provides by default the following features:

 - Layout Management.
 Out of the box responsive UI and Layout Manager with customizable components
 - Video Quality Optimization (framerate and resolution) based on the number of participants, rendering sizes, CPU and network conditions.